Archive for the ‘Eyeglasses’ Category

 For years, chain opticals have manipulated sales and discount vision plans to create an illusion of savings for consumers.
 The sales and vision discounts are generally just reductions from regular prices that are set artificially high to begin with.
 It’s a common marketing ploy to make people believe they are getting a bargain.

-So how do you get the best glasses?
+So how do you get the best eyeglasses?

 1. Lenses first.